-The PhotoPerformer is creating a special training (also viewed as live performances…) so to energise the body, strengthen the mind and invigorate the emotions.
+The PhotoPerformer is creating a special training (also viewed as live performances…) so to energise the body, connect with its limits, welcome doubts and invigorate emotions.

 Looking through the camera is equal looking at a distorted image of the world… The PhotoPerformer is totally aware of it and he is exercising with the camera to reach back a sense of authenticity.

 Privileging the action to the image is like freeing photography from the program inbuilt in any digital camera.

 The union of the Body Camera with the Body Human is a total absurdity!
 But who said absurdity should not be reached and celebrated…